Welcome Break (album): Singles

 The first single "Keep It Together" was released on 15 June 2021, the same day as the album announcement.
 "It Should Have Been Fun", the second single from Pip Blom, was released on 15 July 2021.

 On 17 August 2021, the third single "You Don't Want This" was released.
 The music video was directed by Sara Elzinga.

-The band's fourth single "I Know I'm Not Easy to Like" was released on 9 November 2021, and lead singer Pop Blom said:
+The band's fourth single "I Know I'm Not Easy to Like" was released on 9 November 2021, and lead singer Pip Blom said:

 "This song feels angry, even aggressive maybe.
 We had so much fun recording this one.
 We really had to give our everything to make it as energetic as possible.
 We used different set-ups for the drums to be able to make it go from really small to really big in one track.
 It’s all about the dynamics in this one, what we’re playing is not changing that much, but we really tried to capture different sounds to keep it interesting and exciting.
 I’m not sure the chorus could be bigger than this one haha."

 Tour

-In support of the album, Pip Blom announced a tour of America, starting on 21 March 2022 at Mercury Lounge in New York, and finishing at The Pie Shop in Washington, D.C. on 1 April 2022.
+In support of the album, Pip Blom announced a tour of America, starting on 21 March 2022 at Mercury Lounge in New York, and finishing at The Pie Shop in Washington, D.C., on 1 April 2022.